meistro57/AdvSteel-FastenSuite/README.md

 # 🔩 AdvSteel FastenSuite

 **AdvSteel FastenSuite** is a lightweight Flask application for browsing and editing Advance Steel fastener data.
-It provides a clean web interface for working with your exported `.json` files (or SQL data) without the pain of Management Tools.
+It provides a clean web interface that works directly with your SQL data without the pain of Management Tools.

 ---